plushmonkey/avalanche/README.md

 # Avalanche
 A simple cli Minecraft server stress test tool.

+## Installation
+Set `connection-throttle: 0` in `bukkit.yml` when using multiple instances.
+There's currently no delay in the login sequence, so only one instance will get in unless that setting is changed.
+This setting doesn't need to be changed when using `127.0.0.1` to log in.

 ## Attacks
 ### Interact
 This will spam the server with block dig packets.
 This can cause massive lag with WorldEdit permission checks.